hoverinc/graphql-eager_load/README.md

 - Update the version number in `version.rb`
 - Make a PR with your changes and the version number increment
-- After the PR is merged, make the new release https://github.com/hoverinc/graphql-eager-loader/releases
+- After the PR is merged, make the new release https://github.com/hoverinc/graphql-eager-load/releases

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hoverinc/graphql-eager-loader.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hoverinc/graphql-eager-load.

 ## License

-HOVER owns it.
-Ask Legal.
+MIT